axibase/axibase-charts/syntax/selecting-series.md

     fstype = ext4
 ```

-In this example, the response will contain three different series with the same file system type `ext4`, but with different mount points: `/`, `/boot/`, `/media/datadrive`.
+In this example, the response contains three different series with the same file system type `ext4`, but with different mount points: `/`, `/boot/`, `/media/datadrive`.

 The resulting series is merged from 3 underlying different series and provides a meaningless result.